You know native advertising is important, but it can still be challenging to master.

 - Beginner bidding: Set a cost-per-click (CPC) that’s lower than your revenue-per-click (RPC) across the board.
 Yes, you’ll turn a profit at first but you’ll also waste money paying for low-quality traffic.
 That brings us to the intermediate bidding option…

-- Intermediate bidding: Wait for each site to reach 2x your CPA goal.
-So if your target CPA goal is $1 per customer, wait until you reach $2 per customer.
-That’s a good indicator that it will begin trending down in the right direction.
+- Intermediate bidding: Allow each site to reach a CPA of 2X your goal before you begin optimising.
+Although you are not yet achieving your goal, this is a good indicator that your campaigns will trend in the right direction.
 Then set a CPC that’s lower than your RPC on a site-by-site basis.
 This way, you can scale your reach on top-performing sites and pull back on low-performing ones.